Time-causal and time-recursive wavelets: Results

 is assumed for the time moment $t = 0$ and the temporal scale level (Lindeberg \citeyear{Lin17-JMIV} Equation~(24))

 proportional to the temporal scale $\tau_0$ in the input signal.
 For the specific choice of

 we have a perfect match to the characteristic temporal scale in the input signal according to

-\end{itemize} Notably, these results bear close relationships to the matched filter theorem (Woodward \citeyear{Woo53-book}, Turin \citeyear{Tur60-matchedfilter}), in that the scale selection mechanism will choose filters for detecting the different types of temporal structures in the input signal, that as well as possible match their size.
+\end{itemize} In this way, the scale selection mechanism based on local extrema over temporal scales leads to scale estimates $\hat{\tau}$ that reflect the inherent temporal scales $\tau$ in the input signal.
+Notably, these results bear close relationships to the matched filter theorem (Woodward \citeyear{Woo53-book}, Turin \citeyear{Tur60-matchedfilter}), in that the scale selection mechanism will choose filters for detecting the different types of temporal structures in the input signal, that as well as possible match their size.